Ali-Elbana/File-IO-Module/README.md

 ## Installation and Usage:

-You can access the File I/O Module directly on GitHub by browsing the repository's files.
-The notes are organized in subdirectories and files based on different components of the STL.
-You can simply navigate through the directories to find the topics you are interested in.

-If you prefer to have a local copy of the notes, you can clone the repository to your machine.
+You can clone the repository to your machine.

 1. Clone the repository to your local machine, using the following command:

 ```BASH
 git clone https://github.com/Ali-Elbana/File-IO-Module.git
 ```
-2. Open the notes in your preferred markdown viewer or [Obsidian](https://obsidian.md/download).

-3. Navigate through the sections and explore examples and explanations.
+2.
+3.

 ## Credits:

-`The credits of most of the images used in these notes are going to:`
+`The credits of  are going to:`

 ## Contribution Guidelines: